Almiraat/goFPU/README.md

 It's Hisham from FPU :)

 That email you just received?
 Well, it was a fake (Sorry, no rewards... and no secret lottery this year).
 And that FPU Login page you just clicked through?
 Well, yes, it was also a fake.
 The good news is, I am the one sitting on this side of the screen.
-It could have someone else.
+It could have been someone else.
 Easily.

-But I'll be honest with you here.
+But let me be honest with you.
 I could have fallen for this.
 Anyone could have fallen for this.
 So don't feel guilty.
 And, anyway, no one is going to be named or shamed :)

-But I do want to use this opportunity to leave you with a few good advice.
+But I do want to use this opportunity to leave you with a few good thoughts.
 So please, bare with me and read on.

 # What just happened?
 ![](media/pictures/Mackerel.jpg)